The film tells the stories of 3 Indians - a penniless superfan, a boy prodigy, and a girl cricketer during the 2011 Cricket World Cup. Read more

 Thank You in the Film's CreditsEstimated delivery:

 DVD copy of the finished documentary, "Beyond All Boundaries."
-Available when it is produced and after any restrictions put on the project by any major network, cable outlet, or film distributor that come on board.Estimated delivery:Add $5 USD to ship outside the US
+Available when it is produced and after any restrictions put on the project by any major network, cable outlet, or film distributor that come on board.Estimated delivery:Ships anywhere in the world

 A personal "Thank You" tweet from Kunal NayyarEstimated delivery: